 We aren’t sure what DTUT is exactly (or what DTUT stands for), but you can just think of it as a coffee shop with a full bar.
 It feels like a place you’d find in a small college town, and it’s one of the few spots in the city where you can enjoy some DIY s’mores.
 They also have cheap bottles of wine, a great beer selection, and some board games you can play while it’s snowing outside and everyone thinks you’re working from home.

 As a winter day-drinking spot, Royal Palms Shuffleboard Club has a lot going for it.
 They have 10 shuffleboard courts that you can rent by the hour, there’s a station where you can rent board games, and there are plenty of places to sit.
 They also have two bars.
 And all of that makes it pretty ideal for big groups.
 This is essentially an indoor pool party without a pool, and you could probably pass out in a corner and not get found for several hours.

 The Levee isn’t a pretty bar.
 It’s just a Williamsburg dive that has board games, pinball, and a pool table.
 When you’re day drinking, you need stuff like this to distract yourself from the fact that you’re not reading a book or doing your taxes.
 The drinks are also super-cheap here, and they give you free cheese puffs.
 And the only thing that tastes better than free cheese puffs is, um, actually most things.
 But, at the same time, most things aren’t free.
-The Levee opens at noon every day.

 This isn’t where you end your night, but it’s a good place to drink when it’s too early to stop being able to pronounce your full name.
 Bleecker Street tends to be either fratty or touristy, but this place isn’t really either.
 Stop by and have a beer.
 They have a good selection, and there are enough windows that you might catch a little vitamin D before the sun sets.